Team-Goatr/Makerspace-Automation-Suite/README.md

 # Makerspace Automation Suite
 The Makerspace Automation Suite (MAS) is a Wordpress plugin built for the [Decatur Makers](https://www.decaturmakers.org/) by Team Goatr, a team of students from Georgia Tech.
 The Makerspace Automation Suite automates the onboarding process of creating accounts and sending email invitations to new members who register for the makerspace.
 MAS integrates with a G Suite account, using the G Suite directory as a master data store for user information and accounts.
 MAS also integrates with Stripe for online payment processing and subscription management.
 MAS provides a registration process UI, member profile page UI, admin member table UI, and admin member edit UI.

+## Documentation
+The Detailed Design Document containing the initial specifications of this plugin is available under the documentation folder.
+This is available in both pdf and docx versions for editing as the specifications may change in the future.
+Please consult this documentation for information on how this plugin is built.

 ## Release Notes

 ### v0.7 2017-04-24
 * **Bug Fixes**
     * Admin edit page now allows edit of subscription status (#113) and blank RFID (#110)
     * Navigating to Member page when logged out redirects to /login (#97)
+    * Registration form now doesn't allow submit if passwords are bad (#107)
+    * Removed unused admin pages
+    * Fixed issue where site is broken when plugin is first loaded because of no installed dependencies
+    * Check for expired members when member table is loaded, set them to expired
 * **Known Bugs and Defects**
+    * No email alerts are sent to non-recurring members when membership expires (#135)
+    * When non-recurring members expire, they do not immediately transition into an 'Expired' status.
+This only happens the next time the member table is loaded after they expire.
+We don't have a good way to trigger this to happen.
+Recurring members get triggered by a Stripe expiration event.
+    * Registration form still allows you to submit when username field is red (#130)
+    * Login may fail when logged into another (non-DecaturMakers) Google account (#44)

 ### v0.6 2017-04-17
 * **New Features**